-Over the course of its tenure, our project will be hosting annual conferences with our international scholars and faculty sponsors.
+Over the course of its tenure, RWO will be hosting annual conferences with international scholars and faculty sponsors.

-Reimagining World Order (2023): the final theme will focus explicitly on the diverse models or visions of the coming international order.
+The third theme will focus explicitly on the diverse models or visions of the coming international order.
 What kind of international order do rising states want?
 This leads us to think about world order debates as a sort of United Nations of geographically organized viewpoints.
 This might be useful as a starting point.
 But we will want to go further to look at alternative visions that grow out of different normative frameworks and social theories.
 After all, intellectual positions are not simply distributed geographically across to the world map.
-Intellectual positions on world order are not simply reflections of national interests – they are reflections of values and moral convictions as well.
+Intellectual positions on world order are not simply reflections of national interests; they are reflections of values and moral convictions as well.

 From the Bottom-Up and the Outside-In: The Power and Agency of Small and Weak States in Shaping World Order (2023-24)